Jingyanghu1996/Jingyanghu1996.github.io/_pages/about.md

   - /about.html
 ---

 Jingyang Hu is currently pursuiting Ph.D. student with the College of Computer Science and Electronic Engineering, Hunan University(supervised by Prof. [Hongbo Jiang](https://hongbojiang2004.github.io/en/), China.
-From 2022 to 2023, he works as a joint Ph.D. student at the School of Computer Science and Engineering at Nanyang Technological University(supervised by Prof. Jun Luo), Singapore.
+From 2022 to 2023, he works as a joint Ph.D. student at the School of Computer Science and Engineering at Nanyang Technological University(supervised by Prof. [Jun Luo](https://personal.ntu.edu.sg/junluo/), Singapore.
 He has published papers in ACM Ubicomp, ACM CCS, IEEE INFOCOM, IEEE ICDCS, IEEE TMC, IEEE JSAC, IEEE TITS, IEEE IoT-J, etc. His research interests include mobile and pervasive computing, the Internet of Things, and machine learning.